-Lazier Hall is the southernmost of the residence halls framing the east edge of campus, and it’s distinctive curved roof softens the profile of the tallest building on campus.
-Constructed of white Iowa limestone, Lazier Hall is connected to the East Campus residence halls by a roofed loggia.
-Large windows in the first-floor lounge give the space an open, accessible feel.
-Lazier Hall features air conditioning, laundry facilities, four kitchens, a handicap-accessible elevator, six student lounges, and a computer lab with a printer.
-The rooms are assigned as singles and doubles.
+Lazier Hall's distinctive curved roof softens the profile of one of the tallest building on campus.
+Constructed of white Iowa limestone, Lazier Hall is connected to the other East Campus residence halls by a roofed loggia.
+Large windows in the first floor lounge give the space an open, accessible feel.